 The School of Information Science offers a number of scholarships for exceptional students.
 Some of the scholarships are specifically for incoming freshmen.
 Although these scholarships are one-year, non-renewable scholarships, students continuing on in our school as upperclassmen will have additional opportunities to apply for scholarships on an annual basis.
 See the list of scholarships for students.

-A number of graduate assistantships are available to fully admitted full-time graduate students.
-The deadline to apply for an assistantship coincides with the deadline to apply to the school.
+Graduate students may have the opportunity to work as a graduate assistant.
 Graduate assistants are assigned to work with faculty members, in the administrative offices, in the computer labs, and in the S.C.
 Center for Community Literacy.
 Graduate assistants work 10-20 hours a week to receive a stipend.
 They also receive a tuition supplement in accordance with Graduate School policies.
 Graduate assistantships are also available in the University Libraries and the School of Medicine Library.

 The school has several fellowships for under-represented groups admitted to the graduate program, including the Richard T. Greener Fellowship and the Cynthia Graham Hurd Endowed Fellowship Fund.
 Read more about fellowships here.